MapRock/TimeMolecules/tutorials/ai_agent_skills/time_molecules_agent_demo.md

 *Figure 8 - Run prompt as a SQL against TimeSolution.*

+**WARNING:** As of May 15, 2026, it is possible to run any SQL through this mechanism on the TimeSolution database.
+I do intend to rectify this very soon. <i>For now, rectifying a messed up TimeSolution database (something crazy like TRUNCATEing a table) is just a matter of restoring the TimeSolution.bak.</i>

 ## Logging AI Agent Workflow Events

 Figure 9 shows the events written by the application to the `STAGE.ImportEvents` table.
 Each interaction with the workbench is treated as a small workflow, with a generated `CaseID` such as `AI Agent Request 2026-04-28...`.
 The individual steps—checking the Qdrant collection, embedding the prompt, searching Qdrant, calling the LLM, executing SQL, and completing the request—are recorded as events.